patriciogonzalezvivo/thebookofshaders/appendix/03/README.md

 #### Translating notes

-Do not erase or modify things the embebed examples, that looks like this:
+Do not erase or modify things the embedded examples, that looks like this:

 ```html
     <div class="codeAndCanvas" data="grid-making.frag"></div>